kristifidani/map_reduce_data_processing/README.md

 1. **Task Description**

-   Objective: Reverse the web-link graph.
-Output each node along with its linked nodes.
+   - Goal: Reverse the web-link graph.
+   - Output each node along with its linked nodes.

 1. **Dependencies**